Bills

 1. Subscription is activated — the first bill is created with a status of draft.

-2. At the bill's due date, a payment is automatically attempted.
+2. At the bill's due date, the bill transitions to open and a payment is automatically attempted.

 3. If the payment succeeds, the bill transitions to paid and the next bill is created.

-4. If the payment fails, the bill transitions to open and remains available for manual action.
+4. If the payment fails, the bill transitions to past_due and will be sent to recovery or remains available for manual action.

 5. When the cycle limit is reached, the subscription is automatically cancelled and no further bills are created.